kevduc/firebasics/README.md

 ### 🔥 Discover Firebase, including:

-- Firebase tools command line API
+- Firebase tools command-line API
 - Authentication, using Google Account for this app
 - Cloud Firestore Database, setup, rules, data validation and security, read/write from the app
 - Firebase Storage, setup, rules, data validation and security, read/write from the app
-- Deployment
+- Deployment, GitHub Actions for PR preview and deploying Live

 ### 🎨 Discover Material UI Components: